aa989190f363e46d/python-project-lvl1/README.md

 ## Prime game

-Somebody think that calculations its ground of mathematics, but not.
+Somebody thinks that calculations are the ground of mathematics, but not.
 Truly salt of mathematic soils is prime numbers!
 Can you recognise any of them?

 [![asciicast](https://asciinema.org/a/8AUTdMWSv9UVmEbBLIxP9y5kC.svg)](https://asciinema.org/a/8AUTdMWSv9UVmEbBLIxP9y5kC)